Close filters

 Will the traceability system we put in place be audited, and if so, by who?

-They will be independently audited by a 3rd party
+They will be independently audited by a 3rd party.
+As soon as more information is available, we will share this with the industry.

 Which platform can I use for traceability?